-The current housing backlog stands at 4114 units and in view of the limited funds made available for housing it may be a considerable time before the backlog is eradicated.
 The Municipality was engaged in a process to obtain Level Two Accreditation, but has remained at level one.
 An important matter to mention is that land available is not necessarily serviced and the Municipality will require additional funds to service the sites.

 It must be indicated that the Municipality experienced visible improvement of service since the introduction of the Housing Unit to the municipality.
 From the IDP it is obvious that housing backlogs and delivery remain a challenge and a priority for Emthanjeni Municipality.
 The development of the Housing Action Plan aims to ensure effective allocation of limited resources.
 It provides a formal and practical housing priority for implementation with a focus on the IDP and identifies the strategic implementation plan for the 4114 housing need in Emthanjeni Municipal area.
+The total backlog is 4391 of which 250 is for Gap Housing.